I hit a parked car. What should I do?

 5. Contact your insurance provider

-If the damage is something very minor, like a small scratch or a chipped wing mirror, you might choose not to make a claim – since doing so could increase next year’s insurance premium.
+If the damage is something very minor, such as a small scratch or a chipped wing mirror, you might choose not to make a claim – since doing so could increase next year’s insurance premium.

 What happens if you hit a parked car and drive off?